The American Express Explorer Credit Card is one of the most popular Amex products in market.

 Using the Amex Travel Credit for car hire

-As Australians continue to holiday at home, car hire is in constant demand.
+As Australians continue to holiday at home, car hire is continuing to experience high demand.

 With the $400 Amex Travel Credit, it’s possible to book across a range of car rental companies.
 In Australia, a recent search brought up options including Avis, Enterprise, Europcar, Hertz and Thrifty Car Rental.

 In the past, car rental booked with the Travel Credit was restricted to Airport locations.
 However, that’s no longer the case, with pick-up and drop-off locations available across cities and regional centres in Australia and overseas.